-NOA supports scholarly and creative activities in the field of opera.
+NOA supports various scholarly and creative activities in the field of opera:

-Biennial Dissertation Competition: The author of the winning dissertation is recognized at the annual conference of the National Opera Association and invited to publish an article digested from the dissertation in The Opera Journal.
+The author of the winning dissertation will be recognized at NOA’s annual National Conference.
+Winners are invited to submit an article emanating from the dissertation for consideration and inclusion in The Opera Journal (see submission guidelines for further information).
 Next deadline: October 15, 2022

-Topics may be of scholarly or more practical focus.
-Some potential areas of focus include, research, repertoire, performance practice, composers, issues relating to program development, etc. This may be the place to highlight new research related to building a successful opera program or repertoire suitable for undergraduate opera study.
-It may also be the place to disseminate new areas of research presented in a more concise format.
+Topics may be of either scholarly or more practical focus.
+Potential areas of focus include, for example: research, repertoire, performance practice, composers, issues relating to program development, etc. This is an excellent place to highlight new research related to building a successful opera program or repertoire suitable for undergraduate opera study, as well as to disseminate new areas of research-in-progress presented in a more concise format.